thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 );
 ```

 In the example above, the `{ greeting: 'Hello' }` props object is passed into the `<Hello />` component when it's created.
-Before the component is mounted, React automatically invokes its `getInitialState()` function which creates the initial `{ who: 'world' }` state object.
+Before the component is mounted, React automatically invokes its `getInitialState()` method which creates the initial `{ who: 'world' }` state object.

-Then, React invokes the component's `render()` function which returns a component hierarchy.
+Then, React invokes the component's `render()` method which returns a component hierarchy.
 React uses the hierarchy to generate and insert HTML into the DOM.
 All that remains is to wait for the user to interact with the DOM.

-When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` function is triggered.
-The event handler proceeds to update the component's state using the `this.setState()` function.
-After updating the state, the component's `render()` function is invoked once again.
+When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` method is triggered.
+The event handler proceeds to update the component's state using the `this.setState()` method.
+After updating the state, the component's `render()` method is invoked once again.

-The `render()` function combines the changed `this.state` object and the unchanged `this.props` object with its presentation logic and returns a new component hierarchy.
+The `render()` method combines the changed `this.state` object and the unchanged `this.props` object with its presentation logic and returns a new component hierarchy.
 The differences between the old and new hierarchies are calculated and applied to the DOM.

-**NOTE:** A component is easier to understand when its `render()` function is implemented as a [pure function](01-introduction-to-react.md#component-state).
+**NOTE:** A component is easier to understand when its `render()` method is implemented as a [pure function](01-introduction-to-react.md#component-state).
 In other words, it should return the same component hierarchy given the same `this.state` and `this.props` objects.

 ### Exercise